Fiat Chrysler plant resumes production after 24-hour halt over coronavirus fears

-(Reuters) - Fiat Chrysler Automobiles NV FHA.MI (FCAU.N) said production at its assembly plant in Windsor, Ontario, which was halted for 24 hours after an employee contracted the coronavirus, has resumed on Friday afternoon.
+(Reuters) - Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N) said production at its assembly plant in Windsor, Ontario, which was halted for 24 hours over fears of an employee being possibly exposed to the coronavirus, has resumed on Friday afternoon.

 “There currently is one employee out on self-quarantine as a precaution because of possible secondary contact,” the company said in a statement.